Contrast-Security-OSS/vulnpy/CONTRIBUTING.md

 2. Add "do_vulnname_triggername" function in the vulnerability file. **Note the function definition must be prefixed with "do_".**

+3. If your trigger requires installing a new python library, add it to setup.py in `trigger_extras`.

-3. Add a new file under templates/fragments/vulnname.frag.html OR use the existing one to add a new fragment for the trigger.
+4. Add a new file under templates/fragments/vulnname.frag.html OR use the existing one to add a new fragment for the trigger.
 This step may be automated in the future.

+5. Add a new <li> element to the menu bar in templates/fragments/base.html for this vulnname.

-4. Add tests under trigger/ and for each of the frameworks to call the new trigger.
+6. Add tests under trigger/ and for each of the frameworks to call the new trigger.

+7. Run an app with `make flask` (or other framework) to test this new vulnerability / trigger(s):

+    * No exceptions should appear when running `make flask`
+    * Vulnpy home page should have a link to the vulnerability page in the navbar
+    * Going to the vulnerability page shows the correct number of forms for each trigger function
+    * Providing input to each of the trigger forms does not produce an exception

 ## Regenerating Templates